-Before a year begins, most of us anticipate what the next color of the year will be.
-Superstitious people would want to wear something with a shade of that color when the clock strikes midnight of January 1st.
-Fashion labels would want to know what that color is as soon as possible so they can start producing apparels and stuff.
-In 2016, we were all surprised that the color of the year is actually two colors!
+Before a year begins, some people anticipate what the next color of the year will be.
+Superstitious people would want to wear something with a shade of that color when the clock strikes midnight on January 1st.
+Fashion labels would want to know what that color is as soon as possible so they can start producing apparel.
+In 2016, we were all surprised that the color of the year was actually two colors!

 How does Pantone determine the color of the year, though?
 One word – trends!
-In an interview for a magazine, an Executive Director in Pantone shared that Pantone researchers travel around the globe to search for an emerging color through looking at what people wear or what color of make-up they have on.
+In an interview for a magazine, an Executive Director at Pantone shared that Pantone researchers travel around the globe to search for an emerging color by looking at what people wear or what color of make-up they have on.
 It’s not just in fashion.
 They also look at newly-released films to see what colors are consistently used.
-They also look at new technologies like cars and cellphones, and the techniques being used to create color.
+They also look at new technologies like cars and cell phones, and the techniques being used to create color.
 They also examine contemporary art and look at the trends and patterns in color.

 Like the color of the year, the value of stocks can also be analyzed using the current trends and patterns in the market.
 This approach to analyzing stocks is called technical analysis.

-Technical analysis is the evaluation of investments based on the statistics obtained from market activity.
-People who use technical analysis evaluate their investment in stocks and other securities with charts and tools to determine patterns that may indicate future activity or direction of the market.
+Stock technical analysis is the evaluation of investments based on the statistics obtained from market activity.
+People who use technical analysis evaluate their investment in stocks and other securities with charts and tools to determine patterns that may indicate future activity or the direction of the market.
 Pretty similar to what Pantone does, technical analysts rely on trends and patterns to determine their next move.

 The objective of technical analysis is to determine the movements of the price of securities in the market and take advantage of these pricing trends.
 However, to be able to gather data, there should be existing data.
 Meaning, the data analyzed in technical analysis is something from the past or has already occurred.
-Technical analysts leverages on past data and aims to induce future decisions.
+Technical analysts leverage past data and aim to induce future decisions.

 One of your evil exes probably told you to stop jumping into assumptions at one point.
 However, if we’re doing technical analysis, then it is necessary to have some!
 This approach is quite subjective and often attempts to understand the emotions in the market.
 Having assumptions will, kind of, provide some logic and basis for those who employ this method.
 These assumptions are: